tbela99/css-parser/files/css-module.md

 ## Scope

-the `scoped` option is used to configure the scope of the generated class names.
+The `scoped` option is used to configure the scope of the generated class names.

 ### Local scope

-this is the default scope.
+This is the default scope.

 ```typescript